AriFordsham/GHCWiki/commentary/compiler/demand.md

 There's ongoing discussion about improvements to the demand analyser.

-- Inspired by Call Arity's Co-Call graphs, [Commentary/Compiler/Demand/LetUp](commentary/compiler/demand/let-up) discusses how to make the LetUp rule more flow sensitive
+- Inspired by Call Arity's Co-Call graphs, [this page](commentary/compiler/demand/let-up) discusses how to make the LetUp rule more flow sensitive

 ## Relevant compiler parts